microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 ##### SourceStateEventData.cs
 Event data for an event that represents an input source being detected or lost.

-#### GestureManipulator.cs
-A component for moving an object via the GestureManager manipulation gesture.

-When an active GestureManipulator component is attached to a GameObject it will subscribe to GestureManager's manipulation gestures, and move the GameObject when a ManipulationGesture occurs.
-If the GestureManipulator is disabled it will not respond to any manipulation gestures.

-This means that if multiple GestureManipulators are active in a given scene when a manipulation gesture is performed, all the relevant GameObjects will be moved.
-If the desired behavior is that only a single object be moved at a time, it is recommended that objects which should not be moved disable their GestureManipulators, then re-enable them when necessary (e.g. the object is focused).

 #### InputSources

 ##### BaseInputSource.cs